mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> dummyflow = flow[1:].copy()
     >>> longflow = flow + dummyflow
     >>> len(longflow)
-    3
+    4

 The returned flow must always be consistent, i.e. input and output dimensions of successive nodes always have to match.
-If you try to create an inconsistent flow you'll get an error.
+If you try to create an inconsistent flow you'll get an exception.

 Crash recovery